lhalabi/Transfer-learning-for-spatiotemporal-snow-water-predictions/README.md

 • Elevation maps from National Elevation Dataset (Gesch et al., 2018): These maps were used to extract topographic variables that influence snow melt and snow accumulation processes.
 The topographic variables are: slope, aspect, and elevation.

+These datasets were rescaled to 800 m and reprojected to a consistent coordinate system for consistency

 <div align=center><image src="./Figures/spatial_extent.jpg"></div>
 <p align=justify>
 Figure 1: Spatial extent and frequency of lidar-derived SWE maps used in this study.
 Basin names are abbreviated for brevity.